-- 90% isopropyl alcohol (except on adapters and the patient cable) - Soap and water - Chlorine bleach solution of 30 milliliters per liter of water (except on SYNC IN/MARKER OUT connector and battery compartment pins)
+- 90% isopropyl alcohol (except on adapters, patient cable and Wi-Fi Data COMM Card) - Soap and water - Chlorine bleach solution of 30 milliliters per liter of water (except on Sync In/Marker Out connector and battery compartment pins)

 ZOLL recommends cleaning the device, paddles, and cables with a soft damp cloth using the approved cleaning agents.
 The external printer parts should be cleaned with a damp, soft cloth only.